henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 ## Run Maker

-Above, ew have specified to annotate a short piece of the human genome using the augustus gene finder to create ab-initio predictions, combined with evidence alignments from both protein and EST data.
+Above, we have specified to annotate a short piece of the human genome using the augustus gene finder to create ab-initio predictions, combined with evidence alignments from both protein and EST data.
 To run this configured analysis, just type:

 _maker -c 8_